-Chapter 13 is a powerful debt restructuring tool.
+Chapter 13 Bankruptcy is a powerful debt restructuring tool.

 - You need to.
-If you have things like repossessions, foreclosures, out of control secured debt interest, and unsecured liens, Chapter 13 provides powerful relief not available in Chapter 7.
+If you have things like car repossessions, foreclosures, out-of-control secured debt interest rate, and unsecured debt, Chapter 13 provides powerful relief not available in Chapter 7.

 - You chose to.
 If you feel guilty about walking away from debt in a Chapter 7 bankruptcy, Chapter 13 allows you to pay some or all of your debts back.
-However, this time it is on YOUR TERMS, and not your lenders’.
+However, it is on your terms this time, not your debt collector’s.

-- You have crippling student loan payment.
+- You have crippling student loan payments.
 Chapter 13 bankruptcy allows you to hold student loans at bay for up to 5 years.
-Although they are not discharged, this solution provides often needed breathing room while you reorganize.
+Although they are not discharged, this solution provides breathing room while you reorganize.

 - You have debts that do not go away in Chapter 7.
 Marital debts (although not marital support obligation) are dischargeable in Chapter 13 and not Chapter 7 bankruptcy.

 - You have a driver’s license suspended for traffic infractions.
-Chapter 13 allows you to immediately reinstate your license in many instances.
+Chapter 13 allows you to reinstate your license in many instances immediately.

 In the big picture sense, some things have to get paid.
-These include car loans, mortgage arrears, certain priority debts like child and marital support arrears.
-An amount equal to what have been liquidated in Chapter 7 bankruptcy is paid in to the unsecured creditors.
-For instance, if in a Chapter 7 case you would lose $2,000 of assets to pay unsecured debt, the same amount must be paid into unsecured debt in Chapter 13 cases.
-And finally, other things happen within the bankruptcy such a lien avoidances, lien cram downs, and mortgage modification among other things.
+These include car loans, mortgage arrears, and priority debts like child and marital support arrears.
+An amount equal to what has been liquidated in Chapter 7 bankruptcy is paid into the unsecured creditors.
+For instance, if in a Chapter 7 case you would lose $4,000.00 of assets to pay unsecured debts, the same amount must be paid into unsecured debt in Chapter 13 cases.
+And finally, other things can happen during the bankruptcy, such as lien avoidance, lien cram downs, and mortgage modification, among others.